Azure/hana-large-instances-self-service-scripts/snapshot_tools_v4.3/Microsoft Snapshot Tools for SAP HANA on Azure v4.3.md

     primary instance has.
 - You read and understand the DR Failover procedure located at
     <https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/hana-overview-high-availability-disaster-recovery#disaster-recovery-failover-procedure.>
+- You have setup and configured storage snapshots at the DR location.
 - The `HANABackupCustomerDetail.txt` file has been updated with the DR location storage information on the DR server.
 - You completed the steps at the DR site to: